crytic/echidna/README.md

 ### Collecting and visualizing coverage

-After a fuzzing campaign is done, Echidna can save a corpus that maximizes coverage in a special directory specified with the `corpusDir` keyword in its config file.
-This directory will contain two entries: (1) a directory named `coverage` with JSON files that can be replayed by our tool and (2) a plain-text file named `covered.txt` with the complete source code, indicating how each line was covered.
+After finishing a campaign, Echidna can save a coverage maximizing **corpus** in a special directory specified with the `corpusDir` config option.
+This directory will contain two entries: (1) a directory named `coverage` with JSON files that can be replayed by Echidna and (2) a plain-text file named `covered.txt`, a copy of the source code with coverage annotations.

 If you run `examples/solidity/basic/flags.sol` example, Echidna will save a few files in `coverage` and a `covered.txt` file with the following lines: